Interview with Amazon - The Online Assessment

 Once I got comfortable with the website, I started my test.
 The first question was relatively easy for me.
 It was a Leetcode Medium.
 It was somewhat similar to a question that I had solved during my prep.
 I coded out the solution and passed all test cases within 10 minutes.
 I felt like I solved it too quickly, so I spent 5 more minutes looking over everything.

-The next question was a little bit more tough.
+The next question was a little bit tougher.
 The question was long and I spent a good 15 minutes reading and understanding the question and coming up with test cases to validate my ideas.
-I didn’t see a question like this before.
+I hadn’t seen a question like this before.

 Since I was told by Amazon that neither clean code nor performance will be a factor in my candidacy, I had the benefit of being able to simply think about a working solution.
 I broke down the question and came up with a couple of high-level approaches.

-When I finally wrote down a full solution, a good majority of the test cases passed, but a good number of them failed.
+When I finally wrote down a full solution, a good majority of the test cases passed, but an alarming number of them failed too.
 Sh**.

 Since these test cases were hidden, I had to figure out myself what the problem was.
 RIP me.